In Rainbows: Retail

 Because inrainbows.com is not a chart-registered retailer, In Rainbows download and limited edition sales were not eligible for inclusion in the UK Albums Chart.
-On the week of its retail release, In Rainbows reached number one on the UK Albums Chart, with first-week sales of 44,602 copies.
+In the week of its retail release, In Rainbows reached number one on the UK Albums Chart, with first-week sales of 44,602 copies.
 In the US, after some record stores broke street date agreements, it entered the Billboard 200 at number 156.
-However, in the first week of official release, it became the 10th independently distributed album to reach number one on the Billboard 200, selling 122,000 copies.
-In October 2008, Warner Chappell reported that In Rainbows had sold three million copies worldwide, including 1.75 million physical sales, since its retail release.
+In the first week of official release, it became the 10th independent album to reach number one on the Billboard 200, selling 122,000 copies.
+In October 2008, Warner Chappell reported that In Rainbows had sold three million copies worldwide since its retail release, including 1.75 million physical sales.
 It was the bestselling vinyl album of 2008.